PMengler/E-Commerce-Back-End/README.md

 ## Description

 The motivation behind this back-end application was to provide the back-end functionality for an existing front-end E-commerce website.
-Through the creation of this back-end app I learned a lot about the MVC framework and how it ties into CRUD routes.
+Through the creation of this back-end app I learned a lot about ORM (Object-Relational Mapping) and how it ties into CRUD routes.

 ## Table of Contents